klaudiosinani/signale/readme.md

 Hackable and configurable to the core, signale can be used for logging purposes, status reporting, as well as for handling the output rendering process of other node modules and applications.

-Read this document in: [简体中文](https://github.com/klaussinani/signale/blob/master/docs/readme.zh_CN.md).
+Read this document in: [简体中文](https://github.com/anru/signales/blob/master/docs/readme.zh_CN.md).

-You can now support the development process through [GitHub Sponsors](https://github.com/sponsors/klaussinani).
+Visit the [contributing guidelines](https://github.com/anru/signales/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

-Visit the [contributing guidelines](https://github.com/klaussinani/signale/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.
+Come over [Twitter](https://twitter.com/anrublev) to share your thoughts on the project.

-Come over to [Gitter](https://gitter.im/klaussinani/signale) or [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.
+Signales was forked form [signale](https://github.com/klaussinani/signale).

 ## Highlights